afloresep/afloresep.github.io/_machine_learning/2024-10-13-Generalized-linear-models.md

 **Where:**

 $y$ is the random variable or response variable.

 $\eta$ is the **natural parameter** (also known as the **canonical parameter**).
 Determines the shape or characteristics of the distribution.

 $T(y)$ is the **sufficient statistic** (often $T(y) = y$).
 Contains all the information needed from the data regarding the parameter $\eta$.
+In simpler terms, $y$ is the raw data, while $T(y)$ is the form that the response variable takes when incorporated into the mathematical structure of the GLM.
+The transformation is needed to adapt to different types of response distributions.
+In many cases, $T(y)$ might just be the identity function, meaning $T(y)=y$.
+However, in some cases, $T(y)$  can take other forms.
+For instance, in a **binomial model**, $T(y)$ can be a binomial proportion, or in **Poisson regression**, it could involve a logarithmic transformation.
+The exact form of $T(y)$ depends on the distribution family of the data.

 $a(\eta)$ is the **log-partition function**, ensuring the distribution sums or integrates to one.
 Acts as a normalizing constant to ensure the probabilities sum to one.

 $b(y)$ is the **base measure**, often a function involving $y$ that ensures the distribution is properly scaled.

 This form is powerful because it encompasses many common distributions (Gaussian, Bernoulli, Poisson, etc.) and provides a unified way to work with them.